-Shirley Weber was elected in November of 2012 to represent California's 79th Assembly District, which includes the cities of Chula Vista, La Mesa, Lemon Grove, National City and a part of San Diego.
+Assembly Member Shirley Nash Weber was elected in November of 2012 to represent California's 79th Assembly District, which includes the cities of Chula Vista, La Mesa, Lemon Grove, National City and San Diego.

-Born to sharecroppers of Hope, Arkansas, Shirley Weber has lived in California since the age of 3.
+Born to sharecroppers from Hope, Arkansas, Shirley Weber has lived in California since the age of 3.
+Her parents, in particular her father, valued education and supported their daughter's academic aspirations.
 She attended UCLA, where she received her BA, MA and PhD by the age of 26.
-Prior to receiving her doctorate, she became a professor at San Diego State University (SDSU) at the age of 23.
-Dr. Weber also taught at California State University at Los Angeles and Los Angeles City College before coming to SDSU.
+Prior to receiving her doctorate, she became a professor at San Diego State University at the age of 23.
+Dr. Weber also taught at California State University at Los Angeles and Los Angeles City College before coming to San Diego State University.

-Dr. Weber is the mother of two children and the widow of the late Honorable Daniel Weber, a California state judge.
+Assembly Member Weber is the mother of a daughter and son, and has two grandchildren.
+She is the widow of the late Honorable Daniel Weber, a California state judge.